If you purchase an independently reviewed product or service through a link on our website, SPY.com may receive an affiliate commission.

 Top Trends in the Cologne Market

 The cologne market is changing fast.
-New, online-only companies like are competing with designer fragrances that have been on the scene for decades.
+New, online-only companies are competing with designer fragrances that have been on the scene for decades.
 Traditionally, designers such as Yves Saint Laurent, Tom Ford and Calvin Klein produce great-smelling colognes, but there are new entrants into the market worth exploring.

 Of course, when it comes to shopping for cologne, it’s all about the smell test for most guys.
-For guys with discerning taste, your own nose will never steer you wrong.
+For guys with discerning taste, your nose will never steer you wrong.
 Stick to a fragrance that doesn’t clash with other strong scents and isn’t overpowering to your senses (or anyone else’s at that).

 The Top Colognes for Men in 2022

 The colognes we chose are listed per category, price point and lifestyle.
 Most of these colognes are available in various sizes, with 1.70 oz and 3.40 oz being the most common choices.
-In general, we’ve listed the price for the 3.40 oz size, and you can usually find a smaller size bottle at a cheaper price point.
+In general, we’ve listed the price for the 3.40 oz size, and you can usually find a smaller bottle at a cheaper price point.

 Some FAQs About Cologne